 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can also be very rewarding.
+While HVAC often has you on your feet, it can still be a fulfilling career.
 As a technician you’ll need to be able to:

-- Work in uncomfortable settings, like tight or dusty spaces.
+- Work in unpleasant settings, such as tight or messy spaces.

 - Work evenings, weekends and overtime around peak demand.